larsensong/alx-low_level_programming/0x00-hello_world/README.md

 # C - Hello, World

-In this project, I learned all aboucompilation using `gcc`, entry points using `main`, and text-printing functions in C.
+In this project, I learned all aboutcompilation using `gcc`, entry points using `main`, and text-printing functions in C.

 ## Tasks :page_with_curl: